strimzi/proposals/044-kraft-liveness-readiness.md

 The proposed probes are:

-* Liveness: node is listening on 9090
+* Liveness: node is listening on the port of the first address in `controller.listener.names` (9090)
 * Readiness: the BrokerState metric >=3 && != 127

-**Note:** This means the nodes will not become ready until all the other nodes are up and running.
+**Note:** This means the nodes will not become ready until a majority of the other controllers are up and running.
 This is acceptable because the Strimzi headless services use "publishNotReadyAddresses", which means the nodes will be able to communicate even if they are currently marked as not ready.

 ### Impact on the KafkaRoller

 The existing KafkaRoller checks whether a pod is marked as ready to determine whether it needs to be rolled.
+This relies on the fact that currently the pod being ready implies that the BrokerState is >= RUNNING.
-It does not take into account the state of other broker pods.
+Additionally, it does not take into account the state of other broker pods.
-The move to KRaft mode introduces some new requirements in terms of when a pod should or should not be rolled:
+The move to KRaft mode introduces some new requirements in terms of when a pod should or should not be rolled.
+This combined with the varying readiness checks means we need to change the way the KafkaRoller works:

+* The KafkaRoller should observe the BrokerState metric and any other metrics it needs directly, rather than inferring the state based on readiness.
+* If more than one controller pod has not become ready, KafkaRoller should try to role the controllers that aren't the current active controller first.
 * If a broker pod has not become ready, KafkaRoller should check the controller quorum is formed before rolling the pod.
 * If a combined pod has not become ready, KafkaRoller should check that all other combined pods have been scheduled (i.e. not in pending state) before rolling the pod or waiting for it to become ready.

-The proposed readiness checks for combined mode will not work without changes to the KafkaRoller.
+The reason for the final bullet (combined pod not being ready) might not be immediately obvious, so it is explained below.
-This is because the brokers do not move to RUNNING until a quorum has been formed.
+The brokers do not move to RUNNING until a quorum has been formed.
 For example in combined mode during normal startup the following would happen:

 * All the pods are started at the same time